 From crocodile feedings to a Komodo dragon, this alligator farm has it all.
 Families will love exploring the exhibits and participating in a variety of educational programs during a visit to the zoological preserve.
 The recently added Crocodile Crossing zip line has become a park favorite, where guests can zip across Alligator Lagoon and experience the zoo from new heights.
 More on the Alligator Farm.

-For a sweet and unique treat, visit Whetstone’s Chocolate Factory.
+For a sweet and unique treat, visit Whetstone Chocolates Tasting Tours.
 Henry and Esther Whetstone opened their first ice cream shop in 1966, and the business has grown from there.
-Tourists and locals alike stop by the factory to sample delicious chocolate and learn about the history of chocolate making.
-More on Whetstone’s Chocolate Factory.
+Tourists and locals alike can purchase a a chocolate tasting factory tour ticket, sample delicious chocolate and learn about the history of chocolate making.
+More on Whetstone Chocolates Tasting Tours.

 Go Karts and more.
 At the Outlet Mall, I-95 and S.R.
 16. (Exit 318)